DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Introduction

-An alternate microscopic approach is to assume symmetries in the particle distribution in space and momentum space.
-For example, an emitting region of an astrophysical source can be simplified to a spherical or slab-like zone or zones with an internally isotropic distribution of particles.
-Early astrophysical use of these methods was in modelling cosmic ray transport \cite{Lindquist_1966,Webb_1985,Webb_1989a}.
+An alternative microscopic approach is to assume symmetries in the particle distribution in space and momentum space.
+For example, an emitting region of an astrophysical source can be simplified to a spherical or slab-like zone with an internally isotropic distribution of particles.
+Early astrophysical use of these methods was in modelling cosmic ray transport \citep{Lindquist_1966,Webb_1985,Webb_1989a}.
 Here, in addition to spherical symmetry in momentum space, specifically with reference to a co-moving frame, particle distributions were taken to be close to Maxwellian.
-The assumption of isotropy in particular led to extensive work \cite{BlumenthalGould_1970,Weaver_1976,Svensson_1982,Baring_1987,Dermer_1984,Dermer_1985,Dermer_1986,CoppiBlandford_1990,SarkarEtAl_2019} describing a wide range of interactions between particles and fields, with only small ventures into the world of anisotropy \cite{StepneyGuilbert_1983,EverettCotter_2024}.
-These works form the foundation of modern single/multi-zone models for jetted astrophysical sources \cite{Potter_2018,CerrutiEtAl_2021,LucchiniEtAl_2022,ZachariasEtAl_2022,KlingerEtAl_2023}, which maintain the tradition of momentum-space isotropy to limit computational requirements.
+The assumption of isotropy in particular led to extensive work \citep[for example][]{BlumenthalGould_1970,Weaver_1976,AharonianAtoyan_1981,Svensson_1982,Baring_1987,Dermer_1984,Brinkmann_1984,Dermer_1985,Dermer_1986,CoppiBlandford_1990,SarkarEtAl_2019} describing a wide range of interactions between particles and fields, with only small ventures into the world of anisotropy for specific \citep{StepneyGuilbert_1983,MoskalenkoStrong_2000,KelnerEtAl_2014,LaiNg_2023} and general \citep{EverettCotter_2024} interactions.
+These works form the foundation of modern single/multi-zone models for jetted astrophysical sources \citep{MastichiadisKirk_1995,MastichiadisEtAl_2005,DimitrakoudisEtAl_2012a,PotterCotter_2012,PotterCotter_2013a,PotterCotter_2013b,PotterCotter_2013c,BottcherEtAl_2013,CerrutiEtAl_2015,GaoEtAl_2017,Potter_2018,JimenezFernandezvanEerten_2021,LucchiniEtAl_2022,Boula_2022,ZachariasEtAl_2022,HahnEtAl_2022,KlingerEtAl_2024a,StathopoulosEtAl_2024,CerrutiEtAl_2024}, which maintain the tradition of momentum-space isotropy to limit computational requirements.
 These requirements are further reduced by considering additional symmetries in the spatial distribution of particles.
-In general, such models operate by considering independent, homogenous zones of isotropic plasma, normally spherical or slab-like in shape, with prescribed internal properties such as bulk Lorentz factor, magnetic field strength and initial particle distributions.
-These zones may then placed along the axis of the jet to generate is structure, though typically zones do not interact with one another.
-Within these zones, the particle distributions are evolved according to their interactions and the prescribed parameters of the zone.
-Emission spectra are then generated by combining and Doppler boosting photon populations from each zone into an observer frame.
-These spectra can then be fit to observed data of astrophysical sources.
-These zoned model fits have provided great insight into the environment and dynamics of sources like AGN jets, allowing the study of questions such as how are particles accelerated to the initial distributions, and whether the jet material dominated by leptonic or hadronic particles, which are still of some debate \cite{Weekes_2003,HoerbeEtAl_2020,KantzasEtAl_2023}.
+In general, such models operate by considering independent, homogeneous zones of isotropic plasma, normally spherical or slab-like in shape, with prescribed internal properties such as bulk Lorentz factor, magnetic field strength and initial particle distributions.
+These zones may then be placed along the axis of the jet to generate its structure, though they typically do not interact with one another.
+The distributions of particles within each zone are then evolved according to their interactions and the parameters of the zone, with emission spectra generated by Doppler boosting escaping photons from each zone into an observer frame.
+These spectra can then be fit to observational data of astrophysical sources.
+These zoned model fits have provided great insight into the environment and dynamics of sources like AGN jets, allowing the study of questions such as how particles are accelerated to the initial distributions, and whether the jet material is dominated by leptonic or hadronic particles, questions remain a matter of debate \citep{Weekes_2003,HoerbeEtAl_2020,KantzasEtAl_2023}.